CRISIS uses a variety of hands-on, inquiry-based learning techniques that engage and challenge academically talented students.

 Generating innovative and original ideas, products, or solutions.

 Sample activities include problem-solving with multiple solutions, computer programming, artistic expression, technological solutions, sensory engagement, sketches, videography, and public speaking.

-Duke TIP Instructors are a diverse and talented group of individuals who embrace their role in the academic development of young scholars.
+Duke TIP Instructors and Teaching Assistants are a diverse and talented group of individuals who embrace their role in the academic development of young scholars.
 Instructors are selected for their expertise in their field of study, and typically include: